Spark Gap Video Editor for ffmpeg

 video scaling, video post-production effects, and standards compliance.
 (Wikipedia).

-Unfortunately, it is, as noted, accessed as a command-line application with a sysntax that
+Unfortunately, ffmpeg is, as noted, accessed as a command-line application with a sysntax that

 places it out of reach of most people.